Jacinda Ardern to make cameo appearance on Colbert show

 Colbert: "It's a deal.
 I'm going to New Zealand in October."

-While waiting to go on stage movie star Renée Zellweger, a guest on Colbert's show that night, stopped by Ardern's room and showered her in praise, according to one account of the encounter.
+While waiting to go on stage movie star Renée Zellweger, a guest on Colbert's show that night, stopped by Ardern's room and they shared a hug.

-They hugged and Zellweger twice asked Ardern to stay in the US longer, and then complimented her over her leadership in the aftermath of the March 15 terrorist attack.
+A spokesman for Ardern said: "They had a warm, wide-ranging conversation.
+Zellweger showed her admiration for the PM, particularly her response to the Christchurch terror attack."

 In her appearance on the show last year, Ardern navigated the diplomatic task of not upsetting New Zealand-US relations.